maoosi/prisma-appsync/docs/demo/_post.md

 ### Creating a single Post

-Single Post create mutations can take one input:
+Single Post create mutations take one input:

 -   `data`: `PostCreateInput!` A required object type specifying the data to create a new record.